Yug-Gupta1212/Zenvita-Fitness/README.md

 # Getting Started

-Follow these steps to run the project locally.
+Follow these steps to run the project locally..

 ## 1. Clone the Repository